 Open April 9 through December 31, 2017

 The Henry Muhlenberg House is located at 201 W. Main Street, Trappe, PA 19426 and is owned and operated by the Historical Society of Trappe, Collegeville, Perkiomen Valley.
-For tour reservations, contact email@example.com.
+It is regularly open for tours on the second and fourth Sundays of the month.
+For tour reservations, at other times, contact firstname.lastname@example.org.